content-left-bg.png

 Will Apple products work with the school network?

-What operating systems will not work with the school network?
+What operating systems are not supported?

 Can students use their mobile phone?

-Where do I purchase a BYOD computer/tablet?
+Where can I purchase a BYOD device?

 What if I cannot afford a new device?